mweel1/usa_high_level/civil-agencies/us-social-security/index.md

 - Storage costs
 - Trade school (for 6 months)
 - Medication
+- Connectivity phone costs

 Social Security would ensure participants were either attending school, or looking for jobs for a period of time set by the district law.

-If they failed to enter the workforce after a time set by the district board, they would be directed to a mental health institution where they would receive:
+If they failed to enter the workforce or their schooling time expired (based on the district board laws), they would be directed to a mental health institution where they would receive:

 - Shelter
 - Eat at the house kitchen